jeremyrcouch/fantasy_dash/README.md

 pytest tests/test_app.py
 ```

+## Modifying Scoring

+Scoring can be modified in any number of ways by adjusting the code.
+Some options:
+- Change the number of points awarded for winning
+- Adjust how points are awared for weekly ranking
+- Add your own scoring logic

+As an example, to change how points are awarded based on each player's weekly ranking, you can change the `rank_scoring` function.
+If you do, you'll want to update or remove the corresponding test for the function in `./tests/test_app.py`.

 ## Data

 The dashboard requires two input datasets: the weekly matchup schedule for the season and the weekly points for each player.
 See the `points.csv` and `schedule.csv` in `./tests/data/` for examples of these in CSV form.